Heruli

-Classification

-When first mentioned by Roman authors in the 3rd century AD, the "Elouri" were referred to as "Scythians", as were the Goths and other allied tribes.
-The use of this term for Heruli and Goths probably began as early as Dexippus, most of whose work is now lost.
-The use of this term does not give us any clear linguistic classification.

-In late antiquity, the Gepids, Vandals, Rugii, Sciri, the non-Germanic Alans, and not only the Goths themselves, were all classified by Roman ethnographers as "Gothic" (or "Getic") peoples, and modern historians generally consider the Heruli to be one of these.
-While historians such as Walter Goffart have pointed out that the Herules are never included in the lists of "Gothic peoples" of Procopius, Mihail Zahariade has pointed out that Zonaras (12.24.20) stated that the Heruli were of Gothic stock, and he suggests this might be why Latin authors did not distinguish the early Heruli from the Goths as carefully as Greek authors did.

-None of these eastern peoples were considered "Germanic" by Roman ethnographers at the time.
-However, in modern scholarship the Heruli, like other peoples presumed to have spoken a Germanic language, are usually classified as a Germanic people.
-On account of having likely spoken an East Germanic language, such as Gothic, the Heruli are often more specifically classified as an East Germanic people.

 Name

-In English, the plural "Heruli" can also be spelled as Heruls, Herules, or Herulians.
-The name can be written without "h" in Greek (Ἔρουλοι, 'Erouloi'), Latin (Eruli), and English.
-Whether or not the h in the spelling represents an organic sound is uncertain.
+In English, the plural "Heruli" can also be spelled as Eruli, Heruls, Herules, or Herulians.
+The name is sometimes written without "h" in Greek (Ἔρουλοι, "Erouloi"), Latin (Eruli), and English.
+Whether or not the h was pronounced is uncertain.

-In the earliest mentions of them in 4th century records, they were called Eluri ('Ερουλοι), with the "L" and "R" reversed compared to later records.
-This has led to doubts about whether these first "Erouli" from the Sea of Azov were the same people as the later Eruli from the Danube.
-Dexippus whose writings about these early "Eluri" only survive in fragments, gave their name a Greek etymology, claiming that they were named after the swamps (ἕλη, hélē) of their Azov homeland.
+In the earliest mentions of them in 4th-century records, they were apparently called "Eluri", with the "L" and "R" reversed compared to later records, although there are doubts about whether the "Eluri" from the Sea of Azov were the same people as the later "Eruli" who later lived near the Danube.
+Dexippus, whose writings about these "Eluri" only survive in fragments, connected their name to a Greek etymology, claiming that they were named after the swamps (ἕλη, hélē) of their Azov homeland, and this may have influenced the early spelling.

-According to modern scholars the etymology of the name is uncertain but it is thought to be Germanic.
-More speculatively, it is possibly related to the English word earl (see erilaz) implying that it was an honorific military title.
-(This etymology is associated with the speculation that the Heruli were not a normal tribal group but a brotherhood of mobile warriors, though there is no consensus for this old proposal, which is based only on the name etymology and the reputation of Heruli as soldiers.)
+According to modern scholars the etymology of the name is uncertain, but it is generally thought to be Germanic.
+Traditionally it has been speculated that it is related to the English word earl (see erilaz) implying that it was an honorific military title.
+This etymology is associated with the controversial speculation that the Heruli were not a normal tribal group but a brotherhood of mobile warriors, but there is no consensus for this, and it is based only on this proposed etymology and the reputation of Heruli as soldiers.
 There have been proposals which connected this etymology with Germanic words found in runic inscriptions in Scandinavia signifying a pronunciation erilaR, and there have also been proposals that the word is connected to Germanic words for werewolves and beings with magic powers.
 None of these proposals can be verified.